Why corporate travel programs still operate in the dark, and how AI is changing that

 What makes this more than an operational issue – what elevates it to the level of strategic urgency – is the data emerging from the supply side.
 Recent data from NYU’s School of Hospitality, co-led by Koch, further highlights the issue from the supply side.

 In other words, the disconnect isn’t just on the buyer’s side.
-Suppliers are struggling to maintain compliance with the very agreements that corporate programmes rely on for leverage.
+Suppliers are struggling to maintain compliance with the very agreements that corporate programs rely on for leverage.

 Solving this doesn’t require marginal process improvements.
 It requires orchestration – and increasingly, orchestration powered by AI.